gputtley/INNFER/README.md

 ## TO DO

 `Setup`: Currently there is a bayesflow/snakemake package conflict.
 We are not actually using bayesflow package imported at the moment but this should be fixed.

-`Setup`: It would be good to import the packages required from a yaml file install of pip installing all of them.
+It would be good to import the packages required from a yaml file install of pip installing all of them.

 `PreProcess`: Implement discrete to continuous code.

+`PreProcess`: Add large weight removal.

 `Likelihood`: Implement extended and binned likelihoods.

-`Summary`: Write a class to summarise the validation of inference and the asimov.
+`Likelihood`: Need to remove events where one or more models gives back a 0 probability.

 `MakeParquetFromRoot`: Add the file to make parquet files from root.

-`Testing`: Test it works with a nuisance.
+`Testing`: Test it works on boosted top mass example and test with 1 and 2 nuisances.

 `Other`: Docstrings and sort class functions.

-`Other`: Finish README documentation.
+Finish README documentation.

 `Data` : Implement actually putting in actual data to the repository.
+Also do this in benchmarks

+`Benchmarks` : Refine benchmark scenarios

 `Parsers` : Make file with explanation of parsers.

+`MakePDFs` : Add make PDFs file.

+`Networks` : Setup so you can use the benchmark scenarios as the probability output.

+`Generator` : Add remaining generator plots.

+`SnakeMake Configs` : Set up differing snakemake configs, in particular for benchmark scenarios.

+`Yield-only Uncertainties` : Add the ability to add a yield only uncertainty.

+`Covariance` : Merge in the covariance code.

 ## Installing Repository and Packages